 The boundaries of the property coincide with the historic walled city of Jaipur, founded in 1727 AD.
 The palace of the rulers make up the central portion of the property, in addition to a number of streets and bazaars still very busy with commercial activities and handicrafts.
 I was lucky to get glimpses of several aspects of this very interesting “Pink” city.

-The featured image on this article is from the Wind Palace, which also has been included in the selection of photographs below.
+The featured image on this article is from the Wind Palace.
 For more photographs from my visit in 2017, click the link below.